Utah’s New COVID-19 Health Guidance Levels

 Actions for all individuals and businesses

-High level of transmission: Social gatherings of 10 or fewer are permitted.
+Moderate level of transmission: Limit social gatherings of 25 or fewer are permitted.

 Masks worn in public indoor settings with physical distancing, and outdoors when physical distancing is not feasible; this includes both employees and patrons